jkwong888/refarch-cloudnative-micro-auth/README.md

 - When a client wishes to acquire an OAuth token to call a protected API, it calls the OAuth Provider (API Connect) token endpoint with the username/password of the user.
 - API Connect will call the Authentication microservice with the Authorization header containing Base64 encoded username and password.
 - The Authentication microservice calls the Customer Microservice to retrieve the username/password and perform the validation.
-- If the username/password are valid, `HTTP 200` is returned, along with a response header, `API-Authenticated-Credential` containing the unique user ID (i.e. customer ID) identifying the credentials.
+- If the username/password are valid, `HTTP 200` is returned, along with a response header, `Api-Authenticated-Credential` containing the unique user ID (i.e. customer ID) identifying the credentials.
 - API Connect generates and returns a valid OAuth token for the client to call the protected APIs with.
   - API Connect passes the user identity downstream in another header `IBM-App-User` when calling the client calls the protected API with the OAuth token.